-List grade-level appropriate companion standards for History, Social Studies, Science and Technical Subjects (CTE/Arts) 6-12, English Companion Standards are required in these subject/content areas.
+List grade-level appropriate companion standards for History, Social Studies, Science and Technical Subjects (CTE/Arts) 6-12.
+English Companion Standards are required in these subject/content areas.

-Unit Addressed Standard # Standard Description 3,4,&5 NJSLSA.R1 R1 Read closely to determine what the text says explicitly and to make logical inferences and relevant connections from it; cite specific textual evidence when writing or speaking to support conclusions drawn from t text.
-3,4,&5 NJSLSA.R7 Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
-3,4,&5 NJSLSA.W 2 W Write informative/explanatory texts to examine and convey complex idea and information clearly and accurately through the effective selection, organization, and analysis of content.
-3,4,&5 NJSLSA.W 4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
-3,4,&5 NJSLSA.W 6 Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others.
+Unit Addressed Standard # Standard Description 1,3,4,5,6,7&8 NJSLSA.R1 Read closely to determine what the text says explicitly and to make logical inferences and relevant connections from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
+1,3,4,5,6,7&8 NJSLSA.R7 Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
+1,3,4,5,6,7&8 NJSLSA.W 2 Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content.
+1,3,4,5,6,7&8 NJSLSA.W 4 Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+1,3,4,5,6,7&8 NJSLSA.W 6 Use technology, including the Internet, to produce and publish writing and to interact and collaborate with others.

-3,4,5,&6 NJSLSA.W 8 Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism. ---------- --------------- ---
+1,3,4,5,6,7&8 Gather relevant information from multiple print and digital sources, assess the credibility and accuracy of each source, and integrate the information while avoiding plagiarism. --------------- -- ---